Merkush1/testaustime-backend/docs/APISPEC.md

 **Sample first request**

-If the user doesn't have any active code session with this set of these values then first request `POST /activity/update` creates new code session.
+If the user doesn't have any active code session with this set of body params, then first request `POST /activity/update` creates new code session.
 Any other code session automatically stops/flushes after starting new one, so the user can't have >1 active code sessions in one time

 ```curl
 curl --request POST 'https://testaustime.fi/api/activity/update' \